Table of Contents Speculari

 Table of Contents Cultural Policies: Agendas of Impact

-p.3 Introduction Lara Garcia Diaz & Cristina Marques Mo
+p.3 Introduction / Lara Garcia Diaz & Cristina Marques Moran

-p.45 Market for Immaterial Value & Steyn Bergs Value is an
+p.45 Value is an Ambigious Hyperobject / Market for Immaterial Value & Steyn Bergs

-p.50 Putting Ourselves at Risk in Public: Interview with Jeanne van He
+p.50 Putting Ourselves at Risk in Public: Interview with Jeanne van Heeswijk

 p.56 Management of Distrust: Measuring and Monitoring in Pol